yairEO/tagify/README.md

 remove          | A tag has been removed invalid         | A tag has been added but did not pass vaildation.
-See [event detail](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events) input           | On [Input](https://developer.mozilla.org/en-US/docs/Web/Events/input) event
+See [event detail](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events) input           | On [Input](https://developer.mozilla.org/en-US/docs/Web/Events/input) event click           | Clicking a tag.
+Exposes the tag element, its index & data

 ## Settings